google-deepmind/deepmind-research/perceiver/README.md

 and `io_processors.py` contains domain-specific input and output processors for the experiments we ran.
-We provide example colabs in the `colabs` directory to demonstrate how our models can be used and show the qualitative performance of Perceiver IO.
+We provide example colabs in the `colabs` directory to demonstrate how our models can be used and show the qualitative performance of Perceiver IO on a diverse collection of tasks.

 ## Usage